John O'Callaghan (singer): Career

 In 2020, O'Callaghan was featured in the Mayday Parade's cover of "I Want to Hold Your Hand" by The Beatles.
-In 2023, O'Callaghan was featured in a song "ALL CAPS" by Weathers.
-O'Callaghan also co-produced the track.
+In 2023, O'Callaghan was featured as a guest artist on the track "All Caps" by Weathers.
+O'Callaghan also co-produced the track alongside Jason Suwito.
+He produced the track "I Should Call My Friends" by Hey Violet in October 2023.
+He released the single "A Monday" on October 6, 2025.

 Personal life

-O'Callaghan got married in October 2020 to Megan Harder.
-They had their first child, a daughter, the following year in November.
+O'Callaghan married Megan Harder in October 2020.
+The couple welcomed a daughter in November of the following year and a son in December 2023.
+As of 2015, O'Callaghan resides in Chandler, Arizona.

 Musical influences

 O'Callaghan cites Arizona as his inspiration for music.
 He stated, "I think Arizona has a heavy effect on everything that I write about.
 Having the experience of being able to leave Arizona and see other parts of the world made me really appreciate what I have here — the sunsets, the weather and, of course, family and friends.
 It’s really just a long way of saying that I love Arizona and I feel like I was very fortunate to have been born here and to live here."